Killing of Eric Garner: Popular culture

 A poem by Ross Gay, "A Small Needful Fact" was written in 2015 as a response to Garner's death.

 The single "Loyal Like Sid & Nancy" by Foster the People, released in 2017, includes the lyric "I can't breathe" and is partly a commentary about Garner's killing and Black Lives Matter.

 Garner's plea can be heard on the opening track "The Landing" by Standing on the Corner, on their 2017 release Red Burns (album).

-In 2018, a crime-drama film was released under the title of Monsters and Men, whose main plotline depicts the death of a cigarette-selling black man at the hands of the police being filmed by an onlooker and grabbing wide attention upon release.
+In 2018, a crime-drama film was released under the title of Monsters and Men, whose main plotline depicts the death of a cigarette-selling black man at the hands of the police being filmed by an onlooker and attracting public attention.
 Being inspired by a real story, and given the striking similarity with the incident, multiple film reviews considered the movie to be based on the death of Eric Garner.

+The 2019 film American Trial: The Eric Garner Story follows an unscripted mock trial in which Pantaleo is tried for murder.